-I’ve been doing lots of research on different subjects.
+What is the actual true cost of fashion?
+I’ve been doing lots of research on fashion related subjects.
 Sometimes I even ended up doing three things at once, which of course didn’t pan out the way I was hoping for, as yours truly is not particularly close friends with “multi tasking”.

 Anyways, from time to time I managed to just sit, relax and have a date with that one guy called “Netflix”.
 We’ve been getting awfully close recently and he started to invite me to fashion movies more and more often.
 Nice guy, that Netflix, really !